New York State External Appeals

 the member's attending doctor, who shall be a licensed, board-certified or eligible physician qualified to practice in the specialty area of practice appropriate to treat the member for the health service sought, certifies that the out-of-network health service is materially different from the alternate recommended in-network service, and recommends a health care service that, based on two documents from the available medical and scientific evidence, is likely to be more clinically beneficial than the alternate recommended in-network treatment and the adverse risk of the requested health service would likely not be substantially increased over the alternate recommended in-network health service.

 EmblemHealth has only one level of internal appeal; it does not require the member to exhaust any second level of internal appeal to be eligible for an external appeal.

 How to File an External Clinical Appeal

 The member and member's designee (including the provider in the capacity of the member's designee) may submit the same form within 4 months of the final adverse determination.
 If the member files on their own behalf, signed applications authorizing the release of medical records must also be sent to the New York State Department of Financial Services along with the application.
-(Note: Application fees are waived for Medicaid members.)
+(Note: Application fees are waived for Child Health Plus members.)

 An external appeal must be submitted within the applicable time frame upon receipt of the final adverse determination of the first level appeal, regardless of whether or not a second level appeal is requested.
 If a member chooses to request a second level internal appeal, the time may expire for the member to request an external appeal.
 Second level internal appeals are for GHI PPO FEHB plan participating providers only.

 The New York State Department of Financial Services screens applications and assigns eligible appeals to state-certified external appeals agents.
 The Department of Financial Services then notifies both the filer and EmblemHealth whether the request is eligible for appeal, provides explanation thereof and sends a copy of the signed release form.